 2024 Ohio FCCLA SLC National Program Award Winners:

-2nd Place: Fairview High School
+2nd Place: Fairview High School – Stand Up

-3rd Place: Houston High School
+3rd Place: Fairview High School – Community Service